japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveRelations.md

 * The database of the input `table` is defined

-* link:spark-sql-properties.adoc#spark.sql.runSQLOnFiles[spark.sql.runSQLOnFiles] internal configuration property is enabled
+* spark-sql-properties.md#spark.sql.runSQLOnFiles[spark.sql.runSQLOnFiles] internal configuration property is enabled

-* The `table` is not a link:spark-sql-SessionCatalog.adoc#isTemporaryTable[temporary table]
+* The `table` is not a spark-sql-SessionCatalog.md#isTemporaryTable[temporary table]

-* The link:spark-sql-SessionCatalog.adoc#databaseExists[database] or the link:spark-sql-SessionCatalog.adoc#tableExists[table] do not exist (in the link:spark-sql-Analyzer.adoc#catalog[SessionCatalog])
+* The spark-sql-SessionCatalog.md#databaseExists[database] or the spark-sql-SessionCatalog.md#tableExists[table] do not exist (in the spark-sql-Analyzer.md#catalog[SessionCatalog])

-NOTE: `isRunningDirectlyOnFiles` is used exclusively when `ResolveRelations` <<resolveRelation, resolves a relation>> (as a link:spark-sql-LogicalPlan-UnresolvedRelation.adoc[UnresolvedRelation] leaf logical operator for a table reference).
+NOTE: `isRunningDirectlyOnFiles` is used exclusively when `ResolveRelations` <<resolveRelation, resolves a relation>> (as a spark-sql-LogicalPlan-UnresolvedRelation.md[UnresolvedRelation] leaf logical operator for a table reference).

 === [[lookupTableFromCatalog]] Finding Table in Session-Scoped Catalog of Relational Entities -- `lookupTableFromCatalog` Internal Method